ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 ## Data Splitting (Inter-study differences accounted for)
 The previous section was probably obvious to people coming from a machine learning background.
 Interestingly, determining the train/test/validation sets by randomly selecting samples from the dataset often fails in biology.
-As stated previously, the seperation between the validation/testing sets and the training data is what allows them to be useful estimators of performance.
+As stated previously, the separation between the validation/testing sets and the training data is what allows them to be useful estimators of performance.
 If you split data at the per-sample level, however, you'll end up leaking data between those sets.

 For example, I work with [gene expression data](https://github.com/ben-heil/whistl/blob/master/notebook/data_exploration/compendium_eda.ipynb), where batch effects are very pronounced.